 Dog stress warning sign: Excessive sleeping

 How much sleep is too much sleep for your dog?
-Well, if your dog is sleeping more than usual, then you may want to consider that she is suffering from stress.
+Well, if your dog is sleeping more than usual, you may want to consider her suffering from stress.

 Dogs that feel constantly stressed will be tired, at least mentally.
 They will compensate by sleeping more to deal with the situation.